-You’re about to launch Amber Jean shop, a business you’ve created offering women natural and beautiful hair pieces, how does this make you feel?
+You launched Amber Jean shop last year, a business you’ve created offering women natural and beautiful hair pieces, how does this make you feel?

 I wanted to give women who live with hair loss beautiful, natural hair pieces, and to hold their hands every step along their journey.
 It’s called Amber Jean after the 15-year-old me, the little girl who thought her life was ending when it was just beginning.

 Claudia Mirallegro is a yoga teacher and creator of Move With Mirallegro,...

 The Seasons Write The Menu With Margot Henderson